Custom Commands

 name = "Message",

-description = "The message to send.", -- Description shown in command listings.
+description = "The message to send.", -- Description shown in command list.

 -- If the command is optional, make sure to check if it's nil and not false!